MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/dataimport.md

 * JPEG
 * MLImageFileFormat

-Basic information of the imported images are available on the Panel which opens via double click.
+Basic information of the imported images are available on the Panel which opens via double-click.

 ## DICOM data {#DICOMImport}
 {{<alert class="info" caption="Extra Infos">}}